lukekasper/Personal-Projects/Odin-Project/React/Notes.md

       - Pre-fetching critical application data
       - Lazy-loaded components, where fetching is only done when components end up in the render tree
   - Axios and SWR are common fetching libraries that work with React
+  - `AbortController` can help avoid race conditions in `useEffect`
+    - Race conditions occur due to network lag, where responses may return in a different order than they were requested, leading to inconsistencies
+    - `AbortController` will cancel requests before subsequent ones are initiated (example shown in SideEffects.js)